What is a Frog Leg Winding?

-- Each winding, placed on the armature slots, completely surrounds the core and so that the entire length of the conductor, except the end connections, cuts the main magnetic flux.
-Therefore the voltage induced in this type of armature winding is larger than the gramme-ring winding.
+- Each winding, placed on the armature slots, surrounds the core and so that the entire length of the conductor, except the end connections, cut the main magnetic flux.
+Therefore the voltage induced in this type of armature winding is larger than the Gramme-ring winding.

 - The coils, before placing on the armature slots, can be pre-formed and insulated.
 Hence cost can be reduced.